BenJaminJackson1/BenJaminJackson1/README.md

 # 💫 About Me:
-Bachelor's Degree in Computer Science at the University of Pittsburgh
+Hello!
+My Name is Benjamin Jackson.
+I am currently a CS student at University of Pittsburgh

 ## 🌐 Socials: